Ayush-Vish/Mini-BTP/README.md

-#  Feature-Based Spectrum Sensing in NOMA for Cognitive IoT Networks with Optimal ML Classifiers
+# Feature-Based Spectrum Sensing in NOMA for Cognitive IoT Networks using Machine Learning in DownLink Scenarios.

 ## This repository contains our Mini Project.